 Defence science secures internet transactions

-Scientists from the Defence Science and Technology Group recently showcased a unique computer security device that provides protection against cyber intrusion.
+Scientists from the DST Group recently showcased a unique computer security device that provides protection against cyber intrusion.

 The Digital Video Guard (DVG) is a small peripheral that allows internet transactions, content and applications to be secured when using untrusted computing infrastructure by decrypting, verifying the integrity of, and displaying content independent of the computing infrastructure being used.